 Tyson Foods (TSN) Gains But Lags Market: What You Should Know

 Investors will be hoping for strength from Tyson Foods as it approaches its next earnings release, which is expected to be November 14, 2022.
-The company is expected to report EPS of $1.77, down 23.04% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $13.29 billion, up 3.73% from the year-ago period.
+On that day, Tyson Foods is projected to report earnings of $1.75 per share, which would represent a year-over-year decline of 23.91%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $13.26 billion, up 3.51% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.85 per share and revenue of $52.83 billion, which would represent changes of +6.88% and +12.3%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Tyson Foods.
+Any recent changes to analyst estimates for Tyson Foods should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.91% lower within the past month.
-Tyson Foods is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.95% lower.
+Tyson Foods currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Tyson Foods is holding a Forward P/E ratio of 7.75.
-This valuation marks a premium compared to its industry's average Forward P/E of 7.66.
+Looking at its valuation, Tyson Foods is holding a Forward P/E ratio of 9.1.
+For comparison, its industry has an average Forward P/E of 8.39, which means Tyson Foods is trading at a premium to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report